ropensci/cffr/README.md

 <!-- badges: end -->

-**cffr** provides utilities to generate, coerce, modify and validate `CITATION.cff` files automatically for **R** packages, as well as tools and examples for working with .cff more generally.
+**cffr** provides utilities to generate, coerce, modify, and validate `CITATION.cff` files automatically for **R** packages, along with tools and examples for working with .cff files more generally.

 ## What is a `CITATION.cff` file?